angular/angular/aio/content/guide/npm-packages.md

-# Npm Packages
+# Angular packages and dependencies

  The Angular Framework, Angular CLI, and components used by Angular applications are packaged as [**npm packages**](https://docs.npmjs.com/getting-started/what-is-npm "What is npm?") and distributed via the [npm registry](https://docs.npmjs.com/).

-You can download and install these npm packages by using the [**npm CLI client**](https://docs.npmjs.com/cli/install), which is installed with and runs as a Node.js® application.
+You can download and install these npm packages by using the [**npm CLI client**](https://docs.npmjs.com/cli/install), which is installed with and runs as a [Node.js®](https://nodejs.org "Nodejs.org") application.
 By default, the Angular CLI uses the npm client to install npm packages when you create a new project.

+Alternatively, you can use the [yarn client](https://yarnpkg.com/) for downloading and installing npm packages.

 <div class="alert is-helpful">